Make It Right (BTS song): Background and release

 The song was first teased by Suga on Twitter, showing an image of a track and tagging Ed Sheeran with "This is for you."
 On April 11, a day before release, it was announced as the song Suga had teased in prior months.
 The title of the song appeared to recount Jin's monologue in the 2017 Love Yourself Highlight Reel during the band's Love Yourself era.

 The album version of the song was released digitally on April 12, 2019.
 The remixed version was teased on the group's and Lauv's social media platforms and officially released on October 18, 2019.

 Promotion

 The song was promoted on M Countdown April 19, 2019.
-BTS also performed the original version of the song The Late Show with Stephen Colbert in May 2019.
+BTS also performed the original version of the song on The Late Show with Stephen Colbert in May 2019.
 Additionally, BTS performed the song on iHeart Radio Jingle Ball and in New York City's Times Square on Dick Clark’s New Year’s Rockin’ Eve With Ryan Seacrest.